basecamp/policies/taxes/index.md

 # Taxes!

 Taxes are an important part of functional society.
-Where software-as-a-service (SaaS) is taxable, we collect and remit consumption tax to governments at the local, state, and/or federal levels.
+Where our products are taxable, we collect and remit consumption tax to governments at the local, state, and/or federal levels.
 If your billing address is in one of the following jurisdictions, you’ll see an *additional* line item on your invoice for sales tax or VAT.
 The subscription prices on our product websites are all exclusive of sales tax and VAT.

 The tax rate and rules are determined by each jurisdiction and sometimes vary by whether you are using our products for business/commercial or personal purposes.
 As regulations change, we will update this list.

 ## Jurisdictions we collect and remit taxes for

 ### Within the US
-We collect sales tax from customers based in:
+We collect sales tax from [Basecamp](https://basecamp.com/), [Highrise](https://highrisehq.com/), [Campfire](https://basecamp.com/retired/campfire), and [Backpack](https://basecamp.com/retired/backpack) customers based in:

 * Alaska (only [certain jurisdictions](https://arsstc.munirevs.com/show-page/?page=26) charge sales tax)
 * Arizona